dleovl/RootHideBootstrapUnofficialFAQ/README.md

 ## How do I update the Bootstrap?
 For updating between beta versions, you may have to uninstall your bootstrap before updating.

-You can export sources and tweaks in Sileo, preferences will be saved through uninstallation. (@exact)
+You can export sources and tweaks in Sileo, preferences will be saved through uninstallation.
+Thanks @exact

 Uninstall the bootstrap in the app, install your new `.tipa`, reboot, and bootstrap.